Business Idea

 This makes UV lasers incredibly versatile for both industrial marking and creative applications.

-Systems like the Omni X often come packaged with a wide range of accessories that expand engraving possibilities.
-While the exact combination depends on the model, users commonly receive:
+ComMarker Omni X often come packaged with a wide range of laser engraving materials for users to explore and laser engraving accessories that expand engraving possibilities.

 • UV laser engraver base unit